tsssss/pyslib/README.md

 ## Read data from the loaded files
 The `read` directory contains modules to read specific data from the data files loaded by the mission-based modules and to store the data in memory to be processed, plotted, and saved.

-The modules in the `read` directory play a central role in the `slib` package.
+The modules in the `read` directory play a central role in the `pyslib` package.
 The key idea here is that these modules handle the mission and instrument specific details and return physics variables that can be further processed uniformly.

 For example, although GOES and THEMIS both measure the magnetic field, the data loading and calibration are mission and instrument specific.
 Ideally, we, the general users, do not need to know these details.
 We simply want to load magnetic field data for the related missions, with simple commands like
 ```